twyststar/Pingpong/README.md

 * _Input - 16_
 * _Output - 1, 2, ping, 4, pong, 7, 8, ping, pong, 11, ping, 13, 14, ping-pong, 16_

-_The program will reset form and clear list allowing for new submission_
+_The program will clear list allowing for new submission_
 * _Input - new number_
 * _Output - new list_